naninovel/docs/docs/guide/naninovel-scripts.md

 Commands which support this feature are known as *nested hosts*; in C# such commands are distinguished by having `Command.INestedHost` interface implemented.
 Host commands are able to control which or whether nested commands are executed and in which order.

 Each host command has its own behaviour when executing the nested commands.
-For example, [@if] will skip the nested commands when the specified condition is not met, while [@print] will execute nested commands when (if) player pick associated choice:
+For example, [@if] will skip the nested commands when the specified condition is not met, while [@choice] will execute nested commands when (if) player pick associated choice:

 ```nani
 @if score>10